LBHackney-IT/grants-service/README.md

 ## Getting Started

+### Requirements

+You must have the following installed

-The application needs Node 12, if you have [NVM](https://github.com/nvm-sh/nvm) installed, run `$ nvm use` in your terminal.
+- Node.js 12 if you have [NVM](https://github.com/nvm-sh/nvm) installed, run `$ nvm use` in your terminal.
+- PostgreSQL 11 installed and running

 ### Install